jcoin-maarc/jdc-utilities/README.md

 # Utilities for preparing and submitting data to the JDC

+## Extracting summary statistics

+**IN DEVELOPMENT**

 ## Proposed workflow for submitting individual level data

+This workflow provides a scalable way to manage different hub data collection procedures and general enough that many of these elements can be generalized to other use cases.

+Only changes to human-readable files are required (eg the config and transform yaml files)

+**See examples/example.py  for an example implemention of this workflow containing example config and transform yaml files with datafiles and output tsv files.**

 ### User-specified files
 1. config.yaml